 Sprinkle the flour over the piece of beef and rub it in evenly over the surface.
-Carefully place the meat into the hot pan and let it sizzle for 2–3 minutes or until it's browned nicely.
+Carefully place the meat into the hot pan and let it sizzle for 2 to 3 minutes or until it's browned nicely.
 The idea is not to cook it, but to sear the outside to seal in the juices.
 Turn the roast over and sear the other side.
 If it is thick enough, you can brown the sides as well.

 Place the beef into a slow cooker.
 Use a spoon to smear the annatto paste over the top, if using.
 One at a time, sprinkle on the ground cumin, chile powder, oregano, garlic, cocoa powder, and salt.
 Pour the chopped green chiles and tomatoes directly from the can over the roast.
 Add the onion.

 Pour the liquid (water or broth) into the crockpot to a depth of an inch or two.
 (Much more than that and your beef will be soupy.)

-Cook on low for 7–8 hours.
+Cook on low for 7 to 8 hours.
 After that time, the beef should be fork-tender and fall apart easily.
 There should be barely any liquid in the bottom of the pot, and what is left should be of a gravy consistency.
 Remove any large chunks of fat from the roast; shred the remaining beef by pulling it apart into chunks or strands.
-Stir the “gravy” and beef together until well combined.
+Stir the “gravy” and beef together until well-combined.

 Serve your moist, delicious shredded beef with a stack of hot tortillas and toppings such as chopped onion, chopped cilantro leaves, a one or more delicious Mexican table sauces.